tchapgouv/synapse-email-account-validity/README.md

       exclude_user_id_patterns:
         - "-test1.test4.org"
         - "-test1.test2.org"
+      # How long do we wait after the expiration date to deactivate an account
+      deactivate_expired_account_period: 120d
 ```

 The syntax for durations is the same as in the rest of Synapse's configuration file.